Braineanear/VidlyAPI/README.md

 ## API Usage

-Check [DevCampers API Documentation](https://documenter.getpostman.com/view/11050349/TVzRGxzR) for more info.
+Check [Vidly API Documentation](https://documenter.getpostman.com/view/11050349/TVzRGxzR) for more info.

 ## Deployment
 The website is deployed with git into heroku.
 Below are the steps taken: